carbon-io/carbon-io/docs/index.rst

   A short high-level description of what the Carbon.io framework is.

 :ref:`Quick start <carbon-io-quick-start>`
   A short step-by-step guide to deploying a Service.

 :ref:`Server guide <carbond-server-guide>`
   The server framework, Carbond.
 This is how you build APIs and microservices.

 :ref:`Carbon core <carbon-core-docs>`
   The core libraries used in Carbon.io.

+:ref:`Client libraries <carbon-client-lib-docs>`
+  Client libraries used for Carbon.io.

 .. :ref:`Module reference <carbon-io-class-ref>`
 ..
 Module reference for all functions, and classes that comprise